FALL 2025 AFTER SCHOOL ENRICHMENT AT LANDELS

 Unlock artistic passion with our unique sculpting technique class, developed by experts from the Rhode Island School of Design.
 Students explore fundamental concepts such as color theory and structural supports while learning to simplify complex forms.
 Each session introduces new and exciting projects from our extensive library of builds, ensuring fresh challenges and creative fun for all skill levels.
 In addition, students can take home their unique sculptures to showcase their growing skills.

-Time and dates: Tuesdays 3:00-5:00, 1/7-5/27, no class 2/18, 4/8
+Time and dates: Tuesdays 3:00-5:00, 9/2-12/16, early outdoor class 10/14 12:35-2:35, no class 11/11, 11/25

 WEDNESDAYS:

-Time and dates: Wednesdays 3:00-4:00, 3/26-5/28, no class 4/9, showcase on 5/28 at 3:30 open to families
+Time and dates: Wednesdays 3:00-4:00, 9/3-11/19, no class 10/15

-Cost and sessions: $270 for 9 sessions
+Cost and sessions: $440 for 11 sessions

 Students will learn and play both tennis and pickleball (6:3 total alternating days of each, respectively) in a supportive and fun environment.
 For both portions of this program, portable nets are set up on blacktop, creating a versatile playing surface.
 The goal is to inspire a love for both sports and encourage students to continue their journeys on real tennis and pickleball courts.
 Students will develop their skills by utilizing pickleballs and low compression tennis balls, specifically designed to enhance learning for beginners.
 Through a variety of interactive games and activities, students will improve their hand-eye coordination, footwork, and overall technique while having a blast!
 All equipment, including rackets and paddles, is provided.

-Time and dates: Wednesdays 3:00-4:00, 3/26-5/28, no class 4/9
+Time and dates: Wednesdays 3:00-4:00, 9/3-11/19, no class 10/15

 THURSDAYS:

-Time and dates: Thursdays 12:10-1:35, 3/27-5/29, no class 4/10, includes lunch supervision by One on One Basketball coaches
+Time and dates: Thursdays 12:35-1:35, 9/4-11/20, no class 10/9, includes lunch supervision by One on One Basketball coaches from 12:10-12:35

-Cost and sessions: $TBD for 9 sessions
+Cost and sessions: $[TBD approx. $440 for 11 sessions]

 Art Club is a PTA-sponsored activity and facilitated by the PTA, but with instruction provided by CSMA faculty.
 Students will paint, draw and build with support and instruction from the same CSMA instructor that teaches regularly at Landels.

-Time and dates: Thursdays 12:35-1:35, 4/3-5/29, no class 4/10
+Time and dates: Thursdays 12:35-1:35, 9/4-11/20, no class 10/9, 10/16

-Cost and sessions: $TBD for 8 sessions
+Cost and sessions: $[TBD approximately $215 for 10 sessions]

 Students discover an excitement for engineering as they design, prototype, and test solutions to real-world challenges with LEGO bricks — building grittiness and problem-solving skills along the way.
 Each class features progressively challenging levels of a distinct engineering problem, like building domes that withstand asteroids, designing air cannons to launch circus performers, or creating air filters to remove debris.
 Plus, we regularly share class learnings and photos of each student’s creations with families after class.

-Time and dates: Thursdays 12:35-2:35, 1/9-5/29, no class 2/20, 3/27, 4/10
+Time and dates: Thursdays 12:35-2:35, 9/4-12/18, no class 10/9, 10/16, 11/27

-Cost and sessions: $40 per 2hr session w/snack provided, pay monthly, 18 sessions. **Enrollment for this program runs on a subscription model and, when enrollment is full, new spots open whenever a family discontinues or ages out
+Cost and sessions: $[TBD] per 2hr session w/snack provided, pay monthly, 18 sessions. **Enrollment for this program runs on a subscription model and, when enrollment is full, new spots open whenever a family discontinues or ages out

 FAQs